-Though there was some heated discussion on the contents of the warrant, especially around the transfer of town-owned property at the Aquinnah North Circle, all of the articles passed in the end.
-And voters head to the polls on Thursday, between noon and 8 pm to cast their votes on several uncontested races as well as three requests by the town to use real estate and property taxes to support school budgets and pay for bonds to repair town facilities.
+Though there was some heated discussion on the contents of the warrant, especially around ownership and use of town-owned property at Aquinnah Circle North, all of the articles passed in the end.
+Voters head to the polls on Thursday, between noon and 8 pm, to cast their votes on several uncontested races, as well as three requests by the town to use real estate and property taxes to support school budgets and pay for bonds to repair town facilities.

 There were 87 residents checked in to vote, which surpassed the necessary quorum, though some articles had vote counts that were higher.

-The session started at 6:30 pm with a moment of silence for Islanders lost in the last year, and included a nod to Roxane Ackerman, who was town constable and a representative on the Up Island Regional School Committee for the town, and Gabriella Camilleri, who was Aquinnah town clerk.
-There was also an acknowledgement of several retirements — highway supervisor Jay Smalley from the Department of Public Works, harbormaster and shellfish warden Chip Vanderhoop, and finance committee chair Allen Rugg.
-Chief of Police for Aquinnah Randhi Belain also acknowledged the retirement of Sgt.
+The session started at 6:30 pm with a moment of silence for Islanders lost in the last year, and included recognition of Roxane Ackerman, who was town constable and a representative on the Up-Island Regional School Committee for the town, and Gabriella Camilleri, who was Aquinnah town clerk.
+There was also an acknowledgement of several retirements — highway supervisor Jay Smalley from the department of public works, harbormaster and shellfish warden Chip Vanderhoop, and finance committee chair Allen Rugg.
+Chief of Police for Aquinnah Randhi Belain acknowledged the retirement of Sgt.
 Paul Manning, who served the police department for 24 years.

-The warrant article that brought most debate was put forth by NaDaizja Bolling, director of the Aquinnah Cultural Center, and spoke to two parcels at Aquinnah Circle North.
-The article requested that voters approve the select board start a process to transfer ownership of that space, besides the lighthouse, to someone that could create a space for cultural and educational uses.
+The warrant article that brought most debate was introduced by NaDaizja Bolling, director of the Aquinnah Cultural Center, and concerned two parcels at Aquinnah Circle North.
+The article requested that voters approve the select board to start a process to transfer ownership of that space, excepting the lighthouse, to someone that could create a space for cultural and educational uses near the Cliffs.

-An amendment by Bolling to the language in the article that was mostly clerical eventually passed, but only after several people said they wanted to make amendments and a request to table the discussion failed.
-The parcels, which don’t have a well or septic, were purchased by the town to be used as open space over a decade ago, but there’s been no progress on that front.
+An amendment by Bolling to the language in the article that was mostly clerical eventually passed, but only after several people said they wanted to make amendments, and a request to table the whole discussion failed.
+The parcels, which don’t have a well or septic, were purchased by the town to be used as open space more than a decade ago, but there’s been no progress on that front.

 Kristina Hook, an Aquinnah Wampanoag Tribe elder, made a plea to the crowd: “Please, let us go ahead and make it cultural … There are still those of us who have generationally been here, some of us have been here and gone away and come back.
 We always come back.
 Because I am Aquinnah.
 My circle is complete on this ground.
 It’s one of the few places to go up to the head of the Cliffs and feel that energy.
 It’s one of the few places that can be returned to give our people an opportunity to share with everybody what we know about Gay Head.”